People who have leukemia are prone to skin-related problems. These range from rashes to bruises and are commonly seen in both children and adults.

 Knowing which type of leukemia you have will be important when you seek cancer treatment.

-Now that we’ve covered what leukemia bruises look like and what rashes to be aware of, you can feel empowered about your skin health and know when it’s time to reach out to a healthcare professional.
+Now that we’ve covered what leukemia bruises look like and what rashes to be aware of, you can feel empowered about your skin health and know when to reach out to a healthcare professional.
 Remember, skin rashes can come and go for all types of reasons, but if there is a rash that’s persistent (and does not go away with appropriate remedies), it may be linked to something more serious.

 If you have been diagnosed with leukemia and are seeking treatment, we hope you’ll reach out to us at Immunity Therapy Center for your free consultation.
 Our treatment program is designed to stimulate your immune system so that it can recognize and destroy cancer cells.
 That, in combination with natural, non-invasive, effective therapies, will take advantage of your cancer cells’ weaknesses and help treat your unique cancer.

 Feel free to reach out to us with any questions you have surrounding your diagnosis.
-Whether you’re curious about what causes leukemia, what are the symptoms of end-stage leukemia, or what’s a good leukemia diet to keep you strong and fighting, our team is here for you.
+Whether you’re curious about what causes leukemia, the symptoms of end-stage leukemia, or what’s a good leukemia diet to keep you strong and fighting, our team is here for you.

 Written By: Dr. David Alvarez